List of Fraggle Rock characters: Wembley Fraggle

 Wembley Fraggle (performed by Steve Whitmire in the original series, John Tartaglia in Fraggle Rock: Rock On!, Jordan Lockhart in Fraggle Rock: Back to the Rock, voiced by Bob Bergen in the animated series, Frankie Cordero in Fraggle Rock: Rock On!) is Gobo's roommate and best friend.
 He is the youngest of the Fraggle Five.
-While kind, he often appears nervous and pathologically wishy-washy; his name has become Fraggle slang for an indecisive person.
+While kind, he often appears nervous and pathologically wishy-washy; a his name has become Fraggle slang for an indecisive person, while a variant on his name, "Wimble", is used to describe constantly changing points of view.
 However, his insistence on seeing all sides of a situation is suggested to grant him especially strong empathy.
 Starting with the episode "The Thirty-Minute Work Week" and in later episodes, Wembley works with the fire department as their siren.
 Wembley looks greenish-yellow, with yellow hair.
 He wears a white shirt with palm trees on it (sometimes two identical one, as a gag about his indecisiveness) which he refers to as his "banana tree shirt".
 As quite a talented percussionist, he often plays bongo drums.

 He was designed by Michael K. Frith and built by Rollie Krewson.

 Boober Fraggle

-Boober Fraggle (performed by Dave Goelz in the live-action series, John Tartaglia in Fraggle Rock: Rock On!, Frank Meschkuleit in Fraggle Rock: Back to the Rock, voiced by Rob Paulsen in the animated series, Dave Goelz in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock) is the smallest Fraggle and the most intelligent, though unfortunately often depressed and worried as a result.
+Boober Fraggle (performed by Dave Goelz in the original series, John Tartaglia in Fraggle Rock: Rock On!, Frank Meschkuleit in Fraggle Rock: Back to the Rock, voiced by Rob Paulsen in the animated series, Dave Goelz in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock) is the smallest Fraggle and the most intelligent, though unfortunately often depressed and worried as a result.
 He prefers to live alone and his eyes are usually not visible.
 Boober almost always expresses a nervous, cautious attitude, and displays hypochondriac tendencies and he deeply ingrained superstitions he struggles to overcome He has so much knowledge that he is actually a capable medic to the other Fraggles, as evidenced in the later seasons.
-He is fond of cleaning and especially laundry; a running gag depicts him as tending to socks, which no Fraggle visibly wears.
-Othewise, Boober is an avid reader, likes to share his talent as a chef, and an interest in Blues music with his harmonica.
+He is fond of cleaning and especially laundry; a running gag depicts him as tending to socks, which no Fraggle visibly wears(he might collect them).
+Othewise, Boober is an avid reader, likes to share his talent as a chef, and enjoys playing Blues music with his harmonica.
 Boober is greenish-blue (befitting his personality) with reddish-orange hair, and usually wears a red hat and brown scarf.

 He was designed by Michael K. Frith and built by Leslee Asch.